Blackpig/claude-setup/new.md

 1. Create a .claude/ directory

+2. Create or update .gitignore to protect sensitive project context:
+   - Check if .gitignore exists, create if it doesn't
+   - Add '.claude/' to .gitignore if not already present
+   - Add a comment explaining why: '# Claude Code configuration (contains project-specific context)'

-2. Create .claude/project-info.md with template for:
+3. Create .claude/project-info.md with template for:
    - Laravel version (leave placeholder for me to fill)
    - Alpine.js version (leave placeholder)
    - Livewire version (leave placeholder)